 Challenge– Day 2

 Choose an expense to cut right now.
 It doesn’t have to be a lifetime commitment, just for the month.
-Feel free to share what you are giving up in the comments.
+We would love to hear what you chose to cut down in the comments.
+You might inspire someone else to do the dame!